xiezl/cs5248/README.md

   pi.....comp.nus.edu.sg:port_no/upload/

 You must specify the video name and the segment number before uploading.
 The files will be stored in the new folder mentioned above.

+To find out all video files in server, you can use the following API: pi.....comp.nus.edu.sg:port_no/videolist/